Yaber Ace K1

 The actual image quality is incredible.
 It perfectly replicates colors in their true form without any tearing, blurring or unwanted effects.
 Regardless of if you’re playin a movie or simply watching some high-definition content on YouTube, the Ace K1 truly shines in this aspect.
 In fact, we were impressed with the video quality that we felt it easily comparable to other projectors we’ve tested in the past that have cost two or three times as much.

 The total size of the display will depend on how far your projector is from the screen.
 The further away, the larger the image, but the brightness also goes down with distance.
 In total, you can go from 40 to 300 inches.
 Yaber recommends 150 inches to get the optimum quality, but even 300 inches looks good in complete darkness.
+It’d be a great addition to use with any of the best inflatable screens for projectors.

 The contrast ratio of 1,600:1 is better than our standards.
 This number represents the ratio of the lightest to the darkest colors on the screen.
 In very dark scenes, a low contrast ratio makes it tough to distinguish what’s going on.
 That’s simply not a problem here.
 You’ll be able to make out dark scenes and video games without cranking up your display contrast.